UniqueUpToPermutation/MorpheusGL/README.md

 # The Morpheus Graphics Engine

 Morpheus is an open source physically-based cross-platform renderer built using OpenGL.
-It runs on Linux and Windows currently, and MacOS should be comming soon.
+It runs on Linux, MacOS X, and Windows (in that order of precedence).

 ![lapviewer2](images/lapviewer2.png)